geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_03_Lab2_Ex2_Monitor_Office_365.md

 14. In the **Office 365 Security &amp; Compliance center**, scroll down in the left-hand navigation pane and select **Reports,** and then under the **Reports** section, select **Dashboard.**

-15. Scroll down to any report that has data displayed (for example, **Top senders and recipients**) and click in the chart area to open the **Report Viewer** for that particular report.
+15. Scroll down to any report that has data displayed (for example, **Top senders and recipients**) and click in the chart area to open the **Report Viewer** for that report.

 16. After reviewing the report, select **Dashboard** in navigation thread at the top of the page (Home > Dashboard > Report Viewer - Security &amp; Compliance) to return to the report dashboard.

 17. Repeat these last two steps for any other report that has data displayed.

-18. Close the **Security &amp; Compliance center** tab in your Internet Explorer browser, but leave the other Microsoft 365 admin center tabs open for the next task.
+18. Close the **Security &amp; Compliance center** tab in your Internet Explorer browser but leave the other Microsoft 365 admin center tabs open for the next task.

 ### Task 3 – Submit a Help Request to Microsoft Support